Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/View-Lighting-Tool.md

 Since the View Lighting tool uses camera-space, it is especially useful when setting up lighting for cinematics.

+To be able to use the view lighting tool, we need to have at least one camera tagged as "MainCamera" (only one will be used).

 ## Using the View Lighting tool

 The View Lighting tool uses the Light Anchor component to position and orient the Light.
 When this component is attached to a Light, you can use a custom Scene view gizmo to position the Light, and use the component's Inspector to orient the Light.